 2019 IET Summit: Changing the Narrative

-Study Queensland is pleased to bring the third International Education and Training Summit to Brisbane this year.
-Building on the success of the 2017 and 2018 summits, the IET Summit 2019 will once again explore current issues relating to international education and training in Queensland.
+Study Queensland was pleased to bring the third International Education and Training Summit to Brisbane in 2019.
+Building on the success of the previous two summits, this year’s event explored current issues and future direction for international education and training in Queensland.

-The annual IET Summit brings together industry and other enabling partners, such as local government, tourism, community and business, to plan future activities.
-The IET Summit enables coalitions to form around projects and initiatives and is a key means to gather intelligence on the IET Strategy’s progress.
+The IET Summit brought 300 industry delegates and partners, such as local government, tourism, community and business, to plan future activities.

 Program of events

-With the theme “Changing the Narrative”, the Summit will feature high level discussion on global trends and opportunities; new and novel ways of positioning the State internationally in creating a new narrative for Queensland International Education and Training.
+With the theme “Changing the Narrative”, the Summit featured high level discussion on global trends and opportunities, and new ways of positioning the State internationally in creating a new narrative for Queensland International Education and Training.

-This year, the Summit will open with a Welcome Reception on the evening of Tuesday 25 June at QUT Room Three Sixty, followed by a full day program held at the Brisbane Convention & Exhibition Centre on Wednesday 26 June.
+The Summit opened with a Welcome Reception on Tuesday 25 June at QUT Room Three Sixty, followed by a full day program held at the Brisbane Convention & Exhibition Centre on Wednesday 26 June.

 Keynote Speaker: Professor Peter Greste